 Sale of agricultural parcels which are the state property has been suspended for 5 years commencing April 30th, 2016.
 There are also restrictions concerning sale of agricultural parcels owned by private persons.
 Detailed rules of acquisition of agricultural parcels are presented below.

-Download our eBook “Real Estate Transactions in Poland” (PDF) or read more below:
+Download our overview on real estate transactions in Poland or read more below:

 General information about real estate transfer process